opnsense/docs/source/manual/install.rst

 OPNsense images are provided based upon `OpenSSL <https://www.openssl.org>`__.
-The `LibreSSL <http://www.libressl.org>`__ flavor can be selected from within the GUI ( System⇒Firmware⇒Settings ).
+The `LibreSSL <http://www.libressl.org>`__ flavor can be selected from within the GUI (:menuselection:`System --> Firmware --> Settings`).
 In order to apply your choice an update must be performed after save, which can include a reboot of the system.

 .. image:: ./images/firmware_flavour.png